Letter to Work and Pensions Committee regarding small pension pots

 About Smart Pension

-Launched in 2015, Smart Pension now exceeds £10bn in Assets Under Management (AUM) and serves over 2 million members and 100,000 employers.
+Launched in 2015, Smart Pension now exceeds £10bn in Assets Under Management (AUM) and serves 2 million members and 100,000 employers.
 It is powered by Keystone, Smart’s global savings and investments technology platform.

 Aquiline, Barclays, Chrysalis Investments, DWS Group, Fidelity InternationalStrategic Ventures, J.P.
 Morgan, Legal & General Investment Management, MUFG and Natixis Investment Managers are all investors in Smart Pension.